Scout Garter Tabs

 Cambridge District Scout Archive

 This small item of uniform rarely gets a mention, but it was considered a necessary piece of the whole.
+They were certainly part of my weekly uniform inspection as a Wolf Cub/ Cub Scout around 1965 – 1968.
 The elastic garter was a usual piece of clothing to hold the sock in place both for neatness and warmth.
 When wearing shorts a long thick sock was necessary.
-Fabric technology had not yet created the elasticity of modern socks.
+Fabric technology had not yet created the resilient elasticity of modern socks.

 1943 ‘I do know that uniforms were in short supply… but I did get some green binding tape for Mum to make flashes for my socks, they, of course, fitted to the elastic garter that kept my socks up.’
 From ‘A Child’s War, Growing up on the home front’ M Brown